Inha University station

-Inha University Station is a metro station on the Suin Line as part of the Seoul Metropolitan Subway that opened on February 27, 2016.
+Inha University Station is a metro station on the Suin–Bundang Line as part of the Seoul Metropolitan Subway that opened on February 27, 2016.
 It is right next to Inha University and a large Home Plus mall, along with new large apartment complexes.

 It was an abandoned railway station as Yonghyeon Station.
 It opened in 1965 and closed in the 1970s.